-Heather Edwards, LMHC, NCC, BCC is a New York State Licensed Mental Health Counselor, Board Certified Coach, & National Certified Counselor.
+Heather Edwards, LMHC, NCC, BCC is a New York State Licensed Mental Health Counselor, Board Certified Coach, & Board Certified Counselor.

 “Whether you think you can, or you think you can’t — you’re right.” – Henry Ford.

-Life is complicated.
-I can help.
 Our thoughts affect our feelings.
-Our feelings affect our actions.
+Our feelings affect our beliefs.
 Our beliefs affect everything.

 In my practice, I integrate the best of several orientations and methodologies to create the most significant and lasting change for you.